neuefische/web-exercises/sessions/js-fetch/color-clue/README.md

 Your task is to implement the fetch functionality:

 1. Use the `fetch()` function to get data from the Color API.
-2. Use the `json()` function to load the body of the response as json.
+2. Use the `json()` function to load the body of the response as an object.
 3. Inspect the response and find the hex value and name of the closest named color.
 4. Call the `setColorToGuess()` function with the hex value and name of the closest named color.
 5. Guess colors! 🎉